floriangisperg/LysoSense/README.md

 ### Citation
 If this tool supports your work, please cite:
 - Klausser et al., 2025.
-“Differential centrifugal sedimentation workflow for tracking intact cells and inclusion bodies during homogenisation.”
-[Link](https://www.sciencedirect.com/science/article/pii/S0168165625002706).
+“Increased purity and refolding yield of bacterial inclusion bodies by recursive high pressure homogenization” [Link](https://www.sciencedirect.com/science/article/pii/S0168165625002706).

 Questions or feedback?
 Open an issue or submit a pull request.